telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/cubedatasource-component/configuring-your-project-for-using-microsoft-analysis-services.md

 	</configuration>
 ````

    Here `<Your Version>` is the actual version of your __Microsoft.AnalysisServices.AdomdClient__ assembly.
+It should be either 12 or lower due to the security policy introduced with version 13.
 In the case of a ClassLibrary project containing report definitions, the binding redirects should be applied in Visual Studio configuration file (__devenv.exe.config__).